A world of opportunity: how AI and Assistive tech could build independence for millions

 Personalized, predictable guidance:

-Clear, concise instructions: The AI agent can be programmed to provide personalized navigation instructions to cut through the overwhelming amount of information and noise in the airport.
+Clear, concise instructions: The AI agent could be programmed to provide personalized navigation instructions to cut through the overwhelming amount of information and noise in the airport.

-Visual supports: Integration with smart displays or AR glasses can provide visual cues (e.g., arrows overlaid on the real world, distinct markers for accessible paths) to complement audio instructions.
+Visual supports: Integration with smart displays or AR glasses would provide visual cues (e.g., arrows overlaid on the real world, distinct markers for accessible paths) to complement audio instructions.

-"Safe space" identification: The AI can highlight designated quiet areas or sensory-friendly zones within the venue, providing routing to these spaces if needed.
+"Safe space" identification: The AI would highlight designated quiet areas or sensory-friendly zones within the venue, providing routing to these spaces if needed.

 -

-Routine and predictability: The agent can learn preferred routines and offer them consistently, reducing cognitive load.
+Routine and predictability: The agent could learn preferred routines and offer them consistently, reducing cognitive load.
 It can also manage expectations by informing users of upcoming changes or potential sensory triggers.

 For individuals with hearing impairments:

-Visual navigation cues: AI agents can provide visual alerts for important audible announcements like gate changes or final calls) or emergency information through connected devices.
+Visual navigation cues: AI agents could provide visual alerts for important audible announcements like gate changes or final calls) or emergency information through connected devices.

 Real-time text descriptions: AI agents could also provide real-time text descriptions of announcements, connection information, passenger calls and requests or important instructions displayed on a device.